jugshaurya/showcase/mdx-blogs/algo.md

 - internal node = nodes that are not leaf nodes.; root is also an internal node.
 - Tree problems follows recursive structure.
 Mostly all the problems can be solved by dividing the problems in subproblems and making recursive calls on subtrees.
 - Types of binary tree

-  - full binary tree : every node with 0 or 2 children; need not to be balanced.
+  - full/strict binary tree : every node with 0 or 2 children; need not to be balanced.
     ```cpp
     <!-- EXAMPLE -->
       O